ARM-software/libGPULayers/layer_gpu_profile/docs/developer-docs.md

 single workload.
 However, rewriting the command stream like this is expensive in terms of CPU overhead caused by the state tracking.

-Instead use rely on an undocumented extension supported by Arm GPUs which allows the CPU to set/wait on events in a submitted but not complete command buffer.
+Instead we rely on an undocumented extension supported by Arm GPUs which allows the CPU to set/wait on events in a submitted but not complete command buffer.
 The layer injects a `vkCmdSetEvent(A)` and `vkCmdWaitEvent(B)` pair between each workload, and then has the reverse `vkWaitEvent(A)` and